Song-Kol Lake Pastures

 • small bags or a handy backpack (for documents, wallet, bottle of water)

-• a canteen or any other handy water container (e.g. a plastic water bottle)
+• canteen or any other handy water container (e.g. a plastic water bottle)

 • sunscreen